cloudhousetech/content/code/python/util/README.md

 # To use:

+Ensure that the `pathlib2` module is installed: `pip install -r requirements.txt`

 `convert_scan` is the function that does all the work

 `example_of_how_to_run` shows how you can read a file and output a fixed json format.